Baker Hughes Company (BKR) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Baker Hughes Company (BKR) is $36.82, which is $7.04 above the current market price.
-The public float for BKR is 1.01B and currently, short sellers hold a 1.76% of that float.
-On March 10, 2023, BKR’s average trading volume was 6.82M shares.
+The average price point forecasted by analysts for Baker Hughes Company (BKR) is $36.82, which is $8.96 above the current market price.
+The public float for BKR is 1.01B, and currently, short sellers hold a 1.55% ratio of that float.
+The average trading volume of BKR on March 14, 2023 was 6.75M shares.

 BKR’s Market Performance